-The chequebook is kept , which is kept locked when the is unoccupied.
+The chequebook is kept

 The cheque number should be recorded on the invoice which is then passed to the Treasurer.
 Blank cheques should not be signed.

 The church has a debit card held in the name of the church office manager.